 With permission of the Director of Graduate Studies, students who do not yet meet the requirements for regular admission may be conditionally admitted and may enroll in one (1) semester (including the summer term) of coursework up to a maximum of nine (9) hours of graduate credit.
 At that point, continuation in the degree program requires full admission status.

-Graduate students are placed on academic probation for failing to achieve a cumulative grade point average of 2.0 (or higher) in any given semester or a 2.5 for two semesters.
+Graduate students are placed on academic probation for failing to achieve a grade point average of 2.0 (or higher) in any given semester or a 2.5 for two semesters.
 This serves as a serious warning of the need for academic improvement if the student is to succeed in the program.

-Graduate students are placed on academic suspension for failing to achieve a cumulative grade point average of 1.5 (or above) in any given semester or 2.0 for two or more consecutive semesters.
+Graduate students are placed on academic suspension for failing to achieve a grade point average of 1.5 (or above) in any given semester or 2.0 for two or more consecutive semesters.
 Suspended students may not return the following semester and must petition the Graduate Studies Committee for readmission at any later date.
 The petition should explain the reasons for previous academic difficulties, plans for improvement, and reasons for believing the plans will be successful.